ikoojos/Algorithm-Debt-Research/README.md

 ---

-This repository provides a flexible structure for exploring AD in ML/DL.
-Each notebook allows independent experimentation, enabling you to test various models, embeddings, and AD-related feature engineering methods.
+This repository provides the codes for experiments for the identification AD in ML/DL.
+Each notebook allows independent experimentation, enabling the testing of various models, embeddings, and AD-related feature engineering methods.